r0man/eca/docs/features.md

 The built-in commands are:

 `/init`: Create/update the AGENT.md file with details about the workspace for best LLM output quality.
-`/costs`: Show costs about current session.
+`/login`: Log into a provider.
+Ex: `/login github-copilot` `/costs`: Show costs about current session.
 `/resume`: Resume a chat from previous session of this workspace folder.
+`/config`: Show ECA config for troubleshooting.
 `/doctor`: Show information about ECA, useful for troubleshooting.
 `/repo-map-show`: Show the current repoMap context of the session.
 `/prompt-show`: Show the final prompt sent to LLM with all contexts and ECA details.